 A primary logic used to promote ERP purchases was that the ERP system would be the only system that an enterprise needed to purchase, as explained in the following quotation.

 “The name is now Enterprise Resource Planning (ERP) systems to suggest that all information systems required for the management of a manufacturing enterprise are part of the solution.” – Process Industry ERP Requirements

-When companies that purchased ERP found that ERP did not meet all their business needs, the next idea put forward was to implement the ERP software first, and then to connect non-ERP software (the so-called best-of-breed software) second.
+When companies that purchased ERP found ERP did not meet all their business needs, the next idea was to implement the ERP software first and then connect non-ERP software (the so-called best-of-breed software) second.
 This approach is considered desirable because ERP is known as the backbone or the “mother ship,” with the other applications connected to it.